Blog Banner SVG

 What are the Different Ways to Invest in Startups in India?

-• Syndicates / SPVs / Roll-Ups: Join investment groups through platforms like AngelList India and LVX Ventures, where a lead investor handles due diligence.
-Investors can contribute smaller amounts while gaining access to curated deals.
+2. Syndicates / SPVs / Roll-Ups: Join investment groups on platforms like AngelList India or LVX Ventures, where a lead investor handles due diligence.
+Investors can contribute smaller amounts while accessing curated deals, making it ideal for beginners or those who want to co-invest with experienced investors.

 Step 1: Set Strategy & Evaluate Startups